enasequence/read_docs/submit/fileprep/assembly.rst

    5. segmented
    6. multipartite

-- TOPOLOGY (CHROMOSOME_TYPE modifier):
+- **TOPOLOGY** (CHROMOSOME_TYPE modifier):

-    - Topology can be specified as a modifier to the chromosome type
+   - Topology is not a separate column but can be specified as a modifier to the chromosome type
    - Options are 'linear' or 'circular', default is linear
    - Must not conflict with any value specified in flat file
    - Contigs, scaffolds and transcriptome sequences are always linear: entering 'circular' here will be overriden

-- CHROMOSOME_LOCATION (optional fourth column): By default eukaryotic chromosomes will be assumed to reside in the nucleus and prokaryotic chromosomes and plasmids in the cytoplasm.
+- **CHROMOSOME_LOCATION** (optional fourth column): By default eukaryotic chromosomes will be assumed to reside in the nucleus and prokaryotic chromosomes and plasmids in the cytoplasm.
 Allowed values:

     - Macronuclear
     - Nucleomorph
     - Mitochondrion